xuchunyang/epm/README.md

 ## Installation

-### Melpa
+### MELPA

-Once EPM is available from Melpa, you can install EPM and its dependency easily using:
+Once EPM is available from MELPA, you can install EPM and its dependency easily

     M-x package-install RET epm RET